When will the pollen season end? The pollen season is different for different plants and, put simply, it lasts from early spring to late autumn:

 Finally, the weed pollen season overlaps and extends beyond the grass pollen season - from the end of June to September, the exact duration depending on the species of weed.
 Dock weed has the longest pollen season.
 Other weeds associated with pollen allergy include nettle, sorrel and ragweed.

-Note that brightly coloured garden plants, like roses, are not much associated with allergy because their pollen grains are too heavy to be widely dispersed by the wind (they are distributed from plant to plant by insects like bees that are attracted to the bright colours).
+Note that brightly coloured garden plants, like roses, are not much associated with an allergy because their pollen grains are too heavy to be widely dispersed by the wind (they are distributed from plant to plant by insects like bees that are attracted to the bright colours).

 Time of day